 Working together to make a difference

-This year is an opportunity to reinvigorate, renew and deepen our commitment to excellence in teaching and learning.
-I am committed to working collegially and collaboratively to enhance teaching and learning at York, support teaching development, and to enhance York’s reputation, as we strive for excellence in pedagogical innovation and student learning.
+This year is an opportunity to renew and recommit to academic excellence.
+I am committed to working collegially and collaboratively to enhance teaching and learning at York, in support of these goals, and to enhance York’s reputation, as we strive for excellence in pedagogical innovation and student learning.

-The key priorities of the new UAP include:
+The six key priorities of the new UAP include: